nextgis/docs_ngcom/source/webmap_optimize.rst

 How to optimize Web Map performance
 ====================================

 Web Maps show data rendered by the server.
 The more of this data you have, the more server resources are needed to render and the more time it takes.
-There are several technologies you can use to improve your map experience.
+There are several techniques you can use to improve your map experience.

 **Don't show everything at once**